ZUGFeRD/mustangproject/doc/development_documentation.md

 2. fork

 Once you can build, the idea is that you contribute patches via pull requests.
 For this you need a GitHub account and  a personal copy of the repository to store your changes in.
 Just click fork on the mustangproject.
 On your copy you will have git write access.
-My suggestion as git client is sourcetree (I can send you instructions how to set it up).
+My suggestion as git client is sourcetree.
+There is a documentation [how to create pull requests from forks to the original repo](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 3. branch